smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 DeduplicateAction doesn't deduplicate your input data again, because deduplication is costly and data often is already unique.
 But in our example we have duplicates in the input data set, and we need to add some deduplication logic to our input data (this will probably become a configuration flag in future SDL version, see issue [#428](https://github.com/smart-data-lake/smart-data-lake/issues/428)).

-As the easiest way to do this is by using the Scala Spark API, we will add a second ScalaCodeDfTransformer as follows (make sure you get the brackets right):
+As the easiest way to do this is by using the Scala Spark API, we will add a second ScalaCodeSparkDfTransformer as follows (make sure you get the brackets right):

     deduplicate-departures {
       type = DeduplicateAction